VolumeWarsBSC/volumewars-docs/game_procedures/nft.md

 ---
 # NFTs

-VolumeWars rewards its participants with NFT Booster Packs, these can be claimed at the [NFT Locker](https://volumewars.app/#/locker)
+Volume Wars rewards its participants with NFT Booster Packs, these can be claimed at the [NFT Locker](https://volumewars.app/#/locker)

 After claiming these booster packs, users must unwrap the booster packs to mint their NFTs.
-These NFTs range from Common to rare.
+These NFTs range from common to rare.
 There are 4 common cards and 3 rare cards to complete a set.

 ![Common NFT](/game_procedures/common.png)